Where Nature, History, Art, and Conservation meet.

 I wrote a book

-"Wildlife economics and conservation history with way too many movie references and one story about how I got paid to poop in a box for science.
+"Wildlife conservation economics and conservation history with way too many movie references and one story about how I got paid to poop in a box for science.
 High art meets memoir in this animal-centric Freakonomics."

 - Me, an expert.